Friday, August 29, 2008

 Trader Tuesdays - on Wednesday

-LEEXXXX @yankeemb ummm.... all talk and no recipe action? consider your wrist slapped. ;) Hope nothing bad happened... you ok? from web in reply to yankeemb
+LEEXXXX @yankeemb ummm.... all talk and no recipe action? consider your wrist slapped. ;) Hope nothing bad happened... you ok? about 15 hours ago from web in reply to yankeemb

 Nothing Bad happend, just, well, PTO happened.